CharlieTunasson/CoreDataTeaching/README.md

 # CoreDataTeaching
 A project that I use for training people on CoreData.

-Some classes are not really structured purposely to be able to talk over things.
+Some classes are in a poorly structured manner purposely in order to talk over things during training.

 Some concepts are added just to set examples.